ksator/junos-orchestration-with-vagrant/README.md

     - it has vagrant details for one vqfx10k.
     - it uses a Virtualbox provider.
     - it uses a vagrant provisionner (ansible, with basic ansible content).

+ - The directory **vqfxfull**:
+    - It's vagrantfile is using a vqfx10k-re and a vqfx10k-pfe
+    - it uses a Virtualbox provider
+    - it doesnt use a provisionner

 ###  Network topology: